-6. The consolidated and unconsolidated financial statements of the Issuer have been audited without qualification for the years ended 31 December 2018 and 31 December 2017 by KPMG Auditores, S.L., independent accountants.
+5. The consolidated and unconsolidated financial statements of the Issuer have been audited without qualification for the years ended 31 December 2019 and 31 December 2018 and for the for the sixmonth period ended 30 June 2020 a limited review was conducted by KPMG Auditores, S.L., independent accountants.
 KPMG Auditores, S.L. office is at of Paseo de la Castellana, 259 C 28046 Madrid and is registered with the Official Registry for Auditors (Registro Oficial de Auditores de Cuentas (ROAC)) under number S0702.